This isn’t sponsored, FYI.

 … and I make a point of saying that because Mejuri seems to send a lot of jewelry to bloggers/influencers.

-These Mejuri jewelry pieces were purchased during their “only sale of the year;” their Black Friday sale (which actually started on a Wednesday, if you want to mark your calendar for next year).
+These pieces of Mejuri jewelry that I will review were purchased during their “only sale of the year;” their Black Friday sale (which actually started on a Wednesday, if you want to mark your calendar for next year).

 I waited, because like you, I was skeptical.